Tag: Sharon Hodgson

 The below Parliamentary question was asked by Sharon Hodgson on 2015-11-13.

-To ask the Secretary of State for Culture, Media and Sport, what plans his Department has to develop a UK games archive to preserve computer and online games and the creative process which is part of their development as part of the UK’s cultural identity.
+To ask the Secretary of State for Culture, Media and Sport, what plans his Department has to assist and promote the UK video games industry in areas outside London.

 Mr Edward Vaizey